nilbarde/python-codes/README.md

 # python-codes

-# simple python codes for small tasks of file handling
+# simple python codes for small tasks for file handling